 What is the Full form of CTBT?

-The full form of CTBT is the Comprehensive Nuclear Test Ban Treaty.
-CTBT is a multilateral agreement prohibiting all bursts of nuclear testing and any military or civil atomic explosions.
-The treaty was approved by the General Assembly of the United Nations and released for a sign on September 24, 1996.
-One hundred eighty-two countries ratify the deal.
-As of 2016, the last country to sign the agreement has been Tobago & Trinidad.
+The full form of CTBT is the Comprehensive Nuclear-Test-Ban-Treaty.
+CTBT is a multilateral agreement prohibiting all types of nuclear testing for any military or civil atomic explosions.
+The treaty was adopted by the General Assembly of the United Nations on September 10, 1996, and released for signature on September 24, 1996.
+As of September 2022, one hundred seventy-six states have ratified the treaty.
+It has not yet been signed by India, North Korea and Pakistan.

 A brief history of CTBT